c00cjz00/q2pipeline/README.md

 For SILVA119/Tax4Fun, you'll also need to download the SILVA_119_release.zip.
 From that, you'll need the 99% OTUs rep set file and corresponding taxonomy string.
 The rep set fasta file needs to be imported into QIIME2.
 Instructions for this are in the Wiki.

-## Before setting up the pipeline
-there is a script in this here collection that will install R, Miniconda, QIIME2, and QIIME1 on your computer for you.
-I think it may require Xcode being installed on your Mac.
-This is available in the Mac App Store.
+# Installing QIIME
+QIIME2 is super easy to install on Mac and Linux.

+> https://docs.qiime2.org/2018.6/install/native/

 You must have QIIME2 installed at the very least.
 Additionally, you will need QIIME1 if you plan to use Ion Torrent data, and R if you wish to use Tax4Fun.

-> https://docs.qiime2.org/2018.6/install/native/

 > http://qiime.org/install/install.html

 > https://www.stats.bris.ac.uk/R/

+However, there is a script in this collection that will install everything for you.
+I'm not sure how well it will work on your machine (it works on mine, but I have lots of extras installed that you might not), but give it a go:

+`./install_all.sh`

 # Setting up the pipeline